Player won-lost records are, as the name suggests, tied to specific players. My Leaders

 Still, being above average at 7 of 8 defensive positions as well as DH and having above-average starting and relief pitching is extremely impressive.
 As, of course, is winning 114 regular-season games and the World Series.

 So, how many teams have truly been above-average at everything?
-The next table shows every major-league team for which I have calculated Player won-lost records who amassed non-negative (context-neutral) wins over positional average
+The next table shows every major-league team since 1937 which amassed non-negative (context-neutral) wins over positional average

 at all 8 non-pitcher fielding positions, DH, starting pitcher, and relief pitcher.